History of the CCCE

-As a unit of UTC's College of Health Education, and Professional Studies, the Center applies its skills and shares "best practices" in service provision to individuals in eight counties in Southeast Tennessee and Northwest Georgia.
-With an average annual grant budget of $1.5 million, the Center has earned more than $24 million since 1980.
+As a unit of UTC's College of Health Education, and Professional Studies, the Center applies its skills and shares "best practices" in service provision to individuals in five counties in Southeast Tennessee.
+With an average annual grant budget of $1.5 million, the Center has earned more than $36 million since 1980.

 "Since it's beginning, the Center's mission has been dedicated to educate, support and inspire and inspire individuals to achieve their potential.
 Thousands have been provided with services that have enriched their lives and provided them with opportunities and skills to achieve goals.
 Our partners in the community and region are vital to our success and we share those successes with them and continue to look for ways to inspire our citizens to reach their potential."